 4. Stroll Through Gifu Park

-Gifu Park is a spacious and beautiful park at the foot of Mount Kinka, offering walking paths, traditional tea houses, and stunning cherry blossoms in spring.
-The park is home to several historical and cultural sites, including Gifu Castle and the Gifu City Museum of History.
-It’s an ideal place for a leisurely walk or a picnic with family and friends.
-The park’s Nawa Insect Museum is fascinating for children and adults alike.
+Gifu Park, located at the foot of Mount Kinka, is a scenic spot with winding paths, traditional tea houses, and vibrant cherry blossoms in spring.
+The park also features several cultural attractions, including Gifu Castle and the Gifu City Museum of History.
+Whether you’re looking to relax, have a picnic, or learn about the region’s history, this park offers it all.
+The park’s Nawa Insect Museum is a fun stop for families.

 5. Visit the Gifu City Museum of History